 Welcome to my world of homemade beauty, hygiene and fragrance products!

-An all round marvel for the skin, its antibacterial and skin softening properties make it an excellent deodorant ingredient fighting off odor and keeping our skin supple and nourished.
+- Coconut Oil: An all-around marvel for the skin, its antibacterial and skin-softening properties make it an excellent deodorant ingredient, fighting off odor and keeping our skin supple and nourished.

-The main reason for using beeswax is to give the deodorant substance and be solid.
-Beeswax may also be useful for helping perspiration problems.
+- Beeswax: The main reason for using beeswax is to give the deodorant substance and be solid.
+Beeswax may also be useful for helping perspiration problems as well.

-A natural skin softener this also has healing properties so is useful for any shaving bumps or skin tags as a result from shaving.
+- Shea Butter: A natural skin softener, this also has healing properties.
+So it is useful for any shaving bumps or skin tags as a result from shaving.

-This will add dryness protection to your deodorant and dries up the nasty perspiration before it hits your clothing where it often leaves unwanted stains.
-Whilst the clay is effective, it will not work to the same extent that an antiperspirant will which is a very different product and contains a big problem ingredient, aluminium which is harmful and should be avoided!
-Clay is a beneficial ingredient in many DIY beauty products so will not go to waste once bought.
-To read all about what clay is used and the different ones available, check out Mountain Rose Herbs for great information on their 5 quality clays available to buy.
+- Clay: This will add dryness protection to your deodorant and dries up the nasty perspiration before it hits your clothing, where it often leaves unwanted stains.
+Whilst the clay is effective, it will not work to the same extent that an antiperspirant will—which is a very different product and contains a big problem ingredient, aluminium, which is harmful and should be avoided!
+Clay is a beneficial ingredient in many DIY beauty products, so it will not go to waste once bought.
+To read all about what clay is used and the different ones available, check out Mountain Rose Herbs for great information on their five quality clays available to buy.

 Essential Oil Ingredients

-A great essential oil perfect for deodorants as it is has antibacterial, antiseptic, antioxidant and astringent properties.
-Some other great reasons to have it in your cupboard are it helps dandruff, coughs, colds, diarrhea, fluid retention, migraine, muscle aches and pains, sinus problems and is a natural insect repellent.
+This is a great essential oil that's perfect for deodorants, as it is has antibacterial, antiseptic, antioxidant and astringent properties.
+Some other great reasons to have it in your cupboard are: it helps dandruff, coughs, colds, diarrhea, fluid retention, migraine, muscle aches and pains, sinus problems and is a natural insect repellent.
 This makes a perfect ingredient to have in a massage oil or lotion.

 Blends well with: Basil, Bergamot, Black Pepper, Cedarwood, Cinnamon, Citronella, Eucalyptus, Frankincense, Geranium, Grapefruit, Lavender, Lemon, Mandarin, Marjoram, Niaouli, Oregano, Peppermint, Pine, Ravensara, Tea Tree and Thyme.

 This oil has many different properties and makes an excellent addition to a deodorant.
-In this case it is the antibacterial, antifungal, antiseptic and healing qualities that make it so beneficial to include.
-Eucalyptus is powerful for treating blisters, burns, chills, colds, coughs, insect bites, skin infections, headaches, fever, and throat infections and for muscular pains.
-As with rosemary an excellent oil to incorporate into massage oil.
+In this case, it is the antibacterial, antifungal, antiseptic and healing qualities that make it so beneficial to include.
+Eucalyptus is powerful for treating blisters, burns, chills, colds, coughs, insect bites, skin infections, headaches, fever, and throat infections, as well as muscular pains.
+Much like rosemary, it is an excellent oil to incorporate into massage oil.

-Blends well with: Cedarwood, Chamomile, Cypress, Geranium, Ginger, Grapefruit, Juniper, Lavender, Lemon, Marjoram, Peppermint, Pine, Rosemary, Thyme.
+Blends well with: Cedarwood, Chamomile, Cypress, Geranium, Ginger, Grapefruit, Juniper, Lavender, Lemon, Marjoram, Peppermint, Pine, Rosemary and Thyme.

-If you wish to substitute the oils or add in a few extra just make sure your total essential oils added are 20–25 drops.
-For example tea tree, lavender, frankincense, bergamot, lemon, ylang ylang or orange are all good additions or alternatives for deodorant or check the lists with rosemary and eucalyptus for alternatives.
+If you wish to substitute the oils or add in a few extra, just make sure your total essential oils added are 20–25 drops.
+For example, tea tree, lavender, frankincense, bergamot, lemon, ylang ylang, or orange are all good additions or alternatives for deodorant.
+Feel free to check the lists with rosemary and eucalyptus for alternatives.

-- 4 tsp Clay (bentonite is one example to use)
+- 4 teaspoon clay (bentonite is one example to use)

-- Add the beeswax and coconut oil to your saucepan and begin melting over a low heat, whisking frequently.
+- Add the beeswax and coconut oil to your saucepan, and begin melting them over a low heat, whisking frequently.

-- Allow this to finish melting and when it is totally liquid, start to sprinkle in the clay whisking as you go until it is all combined and blended.
+- Allow this to finish melting.
+When it is totally liquid, start to sprinkle in the clay, whisking as you go until it is all combined and blended.

-- Add your rosemary oil whisking it in and then add your eucalyptus whisking this in until fully combined.
-Sit the pan in a cool water bath for 5 minutes or until the liquid starts to thicken but still a pouring consistency.
+- Add your rosemary oil, whisking it in.
+Then add your eucalyptus, whisking this in until fully combined.
+Sit the pan in a cool water bath for five minutes or until the liquid starts to thicken but is still a pouring consistency.

 - Pop on the lid and you are finished!

-- During hot weather you may find it starts to melt so pop it in the freezer to harden or leave in the fridge.
+- During hot weather, you may find it starts to melt.
+So pop it in the freezer to harden it or simply leave it in the fridge.